 For those of us who knew him well, he set a magnificent example.
 We miss his quick wit, his insight, his care for others, and his dogged determination despite any challenges to do what was right for the long-term benefit of all.
 In commemoration of him, and at his request, we added his name to the name of the organization’s in 2012.
 The staff of the Lawrence Anthony Earth Organization (LAEO) are dedicated to achieving the goals Lawrence set for us and ensuring that his legacy continues forward.

 Lawrence co-authored 3 bestselling books with Graham Spence:

-Lawrence Anthony was a remarkable man dedicated to the lofty goal of bringing about a state of far greater harmony between Mankind and all other species.
-He was honored posthumously by renaming The Earth Organization to the Lawrence Anthony Earth Organization.
+Lawrence was a larger-than-life hero dedicated to the lofty goal of bringing about a state of far greater harmony between Mankind and Nature and recreating a healthy planet for future generations.
+Shortly before Lawrence passed away in 2012, he asked that his name be added to the organization’s name, and thus, in his honor, we changed the name The Earth Organization (TEO) to the Lawrence Anthony Earth Organization (LAEO).

-The night he passed away in 2012, Lawrence’s beloved herd of wild elephants came to his house, visibly distraught.
-Ever since, they have returned to his home on the anniversary of his departing.
+Two nights after Lawrence died, his beloved herd of wild elephants came to his house, visibly distraught, and apparently in mourning.
+For four years afterwards, they returned to his home on the anniversary of his passing.

 Dr. Lawrence Anthony was a larger-than-life, modern-day hero who had a tremendous impact on the lives of those he influenced.
 This publication, A Message to Humanity, is a priceless article of wisdom from him that raises understanding of the vital partnership for survival each of us has with all aspects of the world around us.
 We strongly recommend you read it and encourage others to do so, as well.
 It is a powerful statement of Lawrence’s humanitarian perspective and methods, and provides a valuable framework for all of life’s choices.